 - Assesses the ethical and methodological issues in researching children's lives.

-- A revised structure and broadened global focus throughout every chapter, including more on the developing world.
+- A broadened global focus throughout every chapter, including more on the developing world.

 - A revised chapter on researching children and childhood.